jaju/pylaagu/README.md

 Here's a sample usage.
 The code imports the `mlexplore.hf` module which has some basic huggingface hub functions.
 There's a small quirk to be aware of - the `mlexplore.hf` module depends on the `mlexplore` module, so you need to import the `mlexplore` module first.

+*Note*: This file is referred to as `mlexplore/pod.py` in the babashka-session code below.

 ```python
 #!/usr/bin/env python
 import sys